Grilled Octopus on a Foreman Grill Recipe

 Ingredients:

-• 1/2 Pound of feta cheese broken into bite size pieces
+• 1/2 pound feta cheese broken into bite-size pieces

 Directions: